itsahsiao/breadcrumbs/README.md

 - More tests!

 ## <a name="authoe"></a>Author
-Ashley Hsiao is a Software Engineer living in the San Francisco Bay Area.
+Ashley Hsiao is a Software Engineer living in Vancouver, BC.
 [Email](mailto:aiyihsiao@gmail.com) | [LinkedIn](http://linkedin.com/in/ashleyhsia0) | [Twitter](http://twitter.com/ashleyhsia0).